4min/resume/ilya_fomin_cv.md

 03/2013 – 06/2017 **Sr. Manager, Reliability Platform @ Align Technology, Inc. (San Jose, CA)**

-  Managed operations and automation for 50+ development, test and production environments, comprised of 1K+ physical and virtual (VMware/AWS) servers, supporting 300+ developers in 30+ SWE and SQA teams
+  Managed operations and automation for 50+ development, test and production environments, comprised of 1K+ physical and virtual (VMware/AWS) servers, supporting 300+ developers in 30+ SWE and SQA teams.
   + Formed a global technical team of 15 engineers, spanning 3 sites; established Scrum-of-Scrums and Kanban-based collaboration processes using Atlassian tools
   + Led successful effort to roll out Chef-based configuration management and deployment automation for IT and RnD organizations across 3 diverse application stacks, 4 globally distributed offices
   + Coordinated development and maintenance of Chef-based cookbooks and related tools for 100+ applications.
 Automated all custom software deployments and installation of most 3rd-party systems